-The wiring circuits in your vehicle are protected from short circuits by fuses, circuit breakers and fusible thermal links in the wiring itself.
+The wiring circuits in your vehicle are protected from short circuits by a combination of fuses, circuit breakers and fusible thermal links.
 This greatly reduces the chance of fires caused by electrical problems.

 Look at the silver-colored band inside the fuse.
 If the band is broken or melted, replace the fuse.
-Be sure you replace a bad fuse with a new one of the correct size.
+Be sure you replace a bad fuse with a new one of the identical size and rating.

-If you ever have a problem on the road and don't have a spare fuse, you can borrow one.
-Just pick some feature of your vehicle that you can get along without - like the radio or air conditioner - and use its fuse, if it is of the value you need.
+If you ever have a problem on the road and don't have a spare fuse, you can borrow one that has the same amperage.
+Just pick some feature of your vehicle that you can get along without - like the radio or cigarette lighter - and use its fuse, if it is the correct amperage.
 Replace it as soon as you can.